-In short, the immediacy and intrusiveness of a search and seizure conducted pursuant to a warrant demand the safeguard of demonstrating probable cause to a neutral judicial officer before the warrant issues, whereas the issuance of a subpoena initiates an adversary process that can command the production of documents and things only after judicial process is afforded.
-And while a challenge to a warrant questions the actual search or seizure under the probable cause standard, a challenge to a subpoena is conducted through the adversarial process, questioning the reasonableness of the subpoena's command.55
+In short, the immediacy and intrusiveness of a search and seizure conducted 17 pursuant to a warrant demand the safeguard of demonstrating probable cause to a 18 neutral judicial officer before the warrant issues, whereas the issuance of a 19 subpoena initiates an adversary process that can command the production of 20 documents and things only after judicial process is afforded.
+And while a 21 challenge to a warrant questions the actual search or seizure under the probable 22 cause standard, a challenge to a subpoena is conducted through the adversarial 23 process, questioning the reasonableness of the subpoena's command.
+24

-Advance notice and an opportunity for judicial review before records are searched are a routine feature of the procedure for issuance and execution of an investigative subpoena duces tecum,56 when the subpoena is used to search records that are held by the person whose records are to be searched.
-But when a subpoena is instead served on a third party service provider, to search a customer's records, that customer may not receive any notice of the search or an opportunity for judicial review of the constitutionality of the search.
-In such a situation, only the service provider has an opportunity for judicial review of the subpoena.
-The service provider is not an adequate surrogate to protect the interests of the customer.
-The service provider may have no reason to object to the search, is usually shielded from liability for complying with the subpoena, and in some circumstances, may be legally prohibited from notifying the customer.57
+Advance notice and an opportunity for judicial review before records are 25 searched are a routine feature of the procedure for issuance and execution of an 26 investigative subpoena duces tecum. when the subpoena is used to search records 27 that are held by the person whose records are to be searched.
+But when a subpoena 28 is instead served on a third party service provider, to search a customer's records, 29 that customer may not receive any notice of the search or an opportunity for 30 judicial review of the constitutionality of the search.
+In such a situation, only the 31 service provider has would have an opportunity for judicial review of the 32 subpoena.
+The Often, the service provider is not would not be an adequate 33 surrogate to protect the interests of the customer.
+The service provider may have 34 no reason to object to the search, is usually sometimes shielded from liability for 35 complying with the subpoena, and in some circumstances, may be legally 36 prohibited from notifying the customer.
+37